jeet7223/yii2googleLogin/README.md

-Step 1  chnage directory to root directory of the project in terminal or command promopt
+Step 1  change directory to root directory of the project in terminal or command promopt
 <br>
 Step 2  Enter -:
 ```html